 -Where forensic IT assistance is required, we can organise this through a third party for an additional fee

--This service may be paired with additional measures to enhance client safety such as our wearable personal duress alarm, the Tek Safe watch*
+-This service may be paired with additional measures to enhance client safety such as our wearable personal duress alarm, the Protective Group Safety Watch*

-We also offer Cyber Profiling and Private Investigators for individuals and organizations suffering from Coercive control.
+We also offer Investigations for individuals and organizations suffering from Coercive Control.

 *Additional charges apply.